Tatlayoko Lake Bird Observatory

 Banding and identification activities take place in a special banding building that helps protect birds and banders from the elements, taking the edge off the cold mountain mornings.
 Beginning at sunrise each morning, mist nets are set up at key points around the ranch to catch the birds.
 After carefully removing the birds, the banders record each bird's details, attach a small band around its leg and then release the bird to continue its journey.

-Bander Chris Chutter and a northern saw whet owl at TLBO (Photo by NCC)
+Northern saw whet owl (Photo by NCC)

 Certified professional banders ensure all bird banding is done in accordance to best practices that minimize disturbance to the animals.